-Before you continue, take a moment to think about...
+Take a moment to think about ...

 - What hopes and dreams for your life or your children's lives do you refuse to give up on in spite of poverty? - What kinds of skills, strengths and knowledge have you developed to survive poverty and support your children? - What values do you keep in mind when you have to make really tough calls or get through hard moments?